Souvik-clr/Churn_task/README.md

 # Develop and Deploy A Customer Churn Prediction Model using Python, Streamlit and Docker

 Prerequisite:
-An IDE/ Text Editor
+An IDE/ Text Editor,
-Python 3.6+
+Python 3.6+,
-PIP (or Anaconda)
+PIP (or Anaconda),
-Not required but recommended: An environment management tool such as pipenv, venv, virtualend, conda.
+Not required but recommended: An environment management tool such as pipenv, venv, virtualend, conda. , Docker Desktop
-Docker Desktop

 ![image](https://github.com/Souvik-clr/Churn_task/assets/85739780/b584a95e-7ade-4c25-a62e-2440f363a3d9)